-- Analyze the connection between twentieth century immigration patterns, economic policies of the United States, and political turmoil of Latin American nation-states.
+- Analyze the connection between immigration, globalization, economic policies, and political turmoil in contemporary Latin America.

-- Articulate a comparison of the development of racial, ethnic, class, and gender identity categories during Spanish colonial Latin America, Portuguese colonial Brazil, and independent nation-states of Latin America.
+- Compare the development of racial, ethnic, class, and gender identity categories during Spanish colonial Latin America and independent nation-states of Latin America.

-- Demonstrate a general knowledge of the causes and consequences of the Mexican Revolution.
+- Recognize and identify the causes and consequences of the Mexican Revolution.